Appetizer Wine Pairings

 A spread of cured meats, cheeses, olives, and nuts is the most wine-friendly appetizer imaginable.
 Almost any wine works, but some shine brighter.

-Rosé’s versatility makes it ideal—it handles both meat and cheese while staying refreshing.
-Spanish Cava complements Manchego and jamón.
-If you are going red, choose something light and chillable like Beaujolais or Valpolicella.
+Rosé’s versatility makes it ideal — it handles both meat and cheese while staying refreshing.
+Spanish Cava complements Manchego and jamón beautifully.
+If you’re going red, choose something light and chillable like Beaujolais or Valpolicella.

 Oysters and Raw Bar

 Raw shellfish demands precise pairing.
-Too much wine overwhelms the delicate ocean flavors.
+Too much wine overwhelms the delicate ocean flavors you’re paying premium prices for.

 Classic pairings: